IntelPython/dpctl/docs/doc_sources/user_guides/basic_concepts.rst

 .. note::
-   :class:`dpctl.tensor.usm_ndarray` objects one associated with ``q1`` and another associated with ``q2`` could not be combined in a call to the same function that implementes :ref:`compute-followed-data programming model <dpctl_tensor_compute_follows_data>` in :mod:`dpctl.tensor`.
+   :class:`dpctl.tensor.usm_ndarray` objects one associated with ``q1`` and another associated with ``q2`` could not be combined in a call to the same function that implements :ref:`compute-followed-data programming model <dpctl_tensor_compute_follows_data>` in :mod:`dpctl.tensor`.